 here’s a big push currently (notably from the likes of Gartner) for IT departments to create a bi-modal capability.
 This dual mode of operating is in response to the digital shift we’ve seen in recent years which has repositioned the role of IT in the organisation.
 The challenge for IT is that with this repositioning IT now has two roles – its old role as IT cost centre, and its new role as Digital partner to the rest of the business.
 Each role requires a different mode of operating and delivering.

 The old IT world generally had a one size fits all way of delivering and operating.
 Everything was waterfall delivery.
 There were business relationship managers, there was an ITIL based IT Ops function.
 However, only having this mode of operating doesn’t make sense anymore.
 Two modes (or even more) are required as IT is no longer just about keeping operational IT costs down and systems running, it is also about keeping the business one step ahead in the digital gold rush.
 That means being able to produce digital products faster and earlier than the competition, driving technology innovation, and being able to almost instantly respond and adapt to changing market and business needs.

 Clearly the world of old IT and the new digital IT don’t sit nicely together.

 Clearly the world of old IT and the new digital IT don’t sit nicely together.
 Old ‘traditional’ IT was naturally cautious, focused on cost control and the internal customer.
 New Digital IT is all about speed, revenue growth and the end customer.
-The below table illustrates some of the contrasts:

 When you look at the two modes the question many people ask is why have Mode 1 at all.
 Indeed, at a recent DevOps conference I attended there was a big push to reject the bimodal model altogether.